leebyron/iterall/README.md

 > Aren't Iterables slower than Arrays?
 I want the highest performance possible.

 Arrays _are_ Iterables.
-Iterable is a protocol that Array's adhere to in ES2015.
+Iterable is a protocol that Arrays adhere to in ES2015.
 It's true that creating an Iterator and stepping through it can present some overhead compared to a simple for-loop or `array.forEach`.
 However `iterall`'s `forEach` will delegate directly to `array.forEach` and will use a for-loop for